 2. How To Compute Your Income Tax Based on an 8% Preferential Tax Rate

 The 8% tax rate is a simpler way to compute, file, and pay income tax.
 It’s based on gross sales or receipts and other non-operating income (e.g., profits from investments and sales of properties and assets) over Php 250,000.

 Deducting various expenses when computing income tax with this flat-rate option is unnecessary.
 Also, the 8% tax rate already covers both graduated income tax and percentage tax, so taxpayers don’t have to file and pay them separately.

 However, not all taxpayers can use this optional tax rate.
 It applies only to the business and professional income of self-employed and mixed-income taxpayers whose gross sales or receipts and other non-operating income for the taxable year don’t exceed Php 3 million.

-The 8% tax rate doesn’t apply to the income of a small business if it’s registered as a corporation.
+The 8% tax rate doesn’t apply to a small business’s income if registered as a corporation.

 Here’s the formula for computing your income tax based on the 8% tax rate, depending on your taxpayer type: